 Building on a legacy of broad international experience and source design thinking philosophy, Mr. Terra and other founding members established the Council on Global Relations in 2001 on the core belief that empowered individuals are the foundations and cornerstones of strong communities and nations.
 Everyone deserves a chance to succeed, and everyone has a responsibility to act, as we all do better when we work together.
 For nearly two decades, these values have energized the work of CGR in overcoming complex challenges in improving the lives of people across the United States and around the world.

-As an operating foundation, CGR works on issues directly or with our strategic partners from the business, government, and nonprofit sectors to create educational and economic opportunities, improve public health, and inspire civic engagement and service.
+As an operating foundation, CGR works on issues directly or with our strategic partners from the business, government, and nonprofit sectors to create educational and economic opportunities, improve public health and food resilience, and inspire civic engagement and service.
 Our projects are designed to make a real difference today while serving as proven models for tomorrow.
 The goal of every effort is to use available resources to get better results faster – at the lowest possible cost.

 We firmly believe that when individuals are empowered, of people bring resources together in the spirit of true cooperation, transformative ideas will emerge to drive life-changing action.

 To fulfill our mission, Council on Global Relations works with strategic partners to develop and implement programs that create road maps and blueprints for action, improve educational opportunities with technology, and as one of our core initiatives, develop strong food resiliency programs.